 The Human Rights Institute is excited to welcome you to our program at the University of Connecticut!
 Below you will find detailed instructions on the initial application process, as well as step by step guided information about how to complete the certificate requirements and graduate with the certificate.
-If you have questions about any phase of this process, please do not hesitate to reach out to our Graduate Liaison, Alyssa Webb.
+If you have questions about any phase of this process, please do not hesitate to reach out to our Educational Program Coordinator, Alyssa Webb.

 Step One: Apply to the Program